jetstream-cloud/js2docs/docs/faq/trouble.md

 ## General Troubleshooting:

-### There is a known issue with suspending GPU instances

-We will update this [Status IO Incident](https://jetstream.status.io/pages/incident/61dc808a7e9a82053ce739d2/629a6de486604112e598b390){target=_blank} with details/

-There is an issue/bug with suspending GPU instances with the version of libvirt Jetstream2 is using for virtualization.

-!!! danger ""

-    DO NOT SUSPEND GPU instances.

-We will have to upgrade the compute nodes to resolve it.
-This is on the near-term timeline but we do not have a precise date at this time.

-In the meantime, please only use stop or shelve with GPU instances.

 ### I can't ping or reach a public/floating IP from an internal, non-routed host

 This as a change in the network between Jetstream 1 and 2.
 You cannot presently ping a floating IP address from  internal, non-routable IPs.
 You can only to talk from non-routed nodes to bastion hosts and floating IPs only work from other routable hosts.